moodle/devdocs/general/development/tools/behat/writing.md

 Most of the steps requires values, there are methods to provide values to steps, the method depends on the step specification.

-- **A string/text**; is the most common case, the texts are wrapped between double quotes (" character) you have to replace the info about the expected value for your value; for example something like **I press "BUTTON_STRING"** should become **I press "Save and return to course"**.
+- **A string/text** is the most common case, the texts are wrapped between double quotes (`"` character) you have to replace the info about the expected value for your value; for example something like **I press "BUTTON_STRING"** should become **I press "Save and return to course"**.
 If you want to add a string which contains a " character, you can escape it with \", for example **I fill the "Name" field with "Alan alias \"the legend\""**.
 You can identify this steps because they ends with **_STRING**
-- **A number**; some steps requires numbers as values, to be more specific an undetermined number of digits from 0 to 9 (Natural numbers + 0) you can identify them because the expected value info string ends with **_NUMBER**
+- **A number** some steps requires numbers as values, to be more specific an undetermined number of digits from 0 to 9 (Natural numbers + 0) you can identify them because the expected value info string ends with **_NUMBER**
 - **A table**; is a relation between values, the most common use of it is to fill forms.
 The steps which requires tables are easily identifiable because they finish with **:** The steps description gives info about what the table columns must contain, for example **Fills a moodle form with field/value data**.
 Here you don't need to escape the double quotes if you want to include them as part of the value.
-- **A PyString**; is a multiline string, most commonly used to fill out forms when a newline is required.
+- **A PyString** is a multiline string, most commonly used to fill out forms when a newline is required.
 Like steps with tables, steps which require PyStrings will end with ":"
-- **A field value**; There are many different field types, if an argument requires a field value the expected value will depend on the field type:
+- **A field value** There are many different field types, if an argument requires a field value the expected value will depend on the field type:
   - Text-based fields: It expects the text.
 This includes textareas, input type text, input type password...
   - Checkbox: It expects 1 to check and for checked and "" to uncheck or for unchecked
   - Select: It expects the option text or the option value.
 In case you interact with a multi-select you should specify the options separating them with commas.
 For example: **option1, option2, option3**
   - Radio: The text of the radio option
-- **A selector**; there are steps that can be used with different kinds of elements, for example **I click on "User Name" "link"** or **I click on "User Name" "button"** this is a closed list of elements, they always works together with another argument, where you specify the locator (eg. the link text in a link) In the 'Acceptance testing' interface you can see a drop-down menu to select one of these options:
+- **A selector** there are steps that can be used with different kinds of elements, for example **I click on "User Name" "link"** or **I click on "User Name" "button"** this is a closed list of elements, they always works together with another argument, where you specify the locator (eg. the link text in a link) In the 'Acceptance testing' interface you can see a drop-down menu to select one of these options:
   - field - for searching a field by its id, name, value or label
   - link - for searching a link by its href, id, title, img alt or value
   - button - for searching a button by its name, id, value, img alt or title